AElfProject/AElf/docs/tutorials/dapp/smartContractHelloWorld.md

 }
 ```

 This class represents the state of the contract.
-It is empty, you'll find out how to add some code in here in **Adding some methods** (below).
+It is empty now, but you'll find out how to add some code in here in **Adding some methods** (below).

 ### Testing